-Generated by gen_statem:cast.

-{call,From}
+Generated by gen_statem:cast(ServerRef, Msg) where Msg becomes the EventContent. {call,From} info state_timeout

-Generated by gen_statem:call, where From is the reply address to use when replying either through the transition action {reply,From,Msg} or by calling gen_statem:reply.
+Generated by gen_statem:call(ServerRef, Request) where Request becomes the EventContent.
+From is the reply address to use when replying either through the transition action {reply,From,Reply} or by calling gen_statem:reply(From, Reply) from the callback module.